Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-Previously named "Health and Safety Committees in the Canadian Federal Jurisdiction" Understand the roles & responsibilities of health and safety representatives and policy and work place health and safety committees under the Canada Labour Code, Part II.
+Previously named "Health and Safety Committees in the Canadian Federal Jurisdiction", this course has been updated to reflect changes due to Bill C-65 legislation.
+Understand the roles and responsibilities of health and safety representatives and policy and work place health and safety committees under the Canada Labour Code, Part II.

 Single Seat (90 days access from date of purchase)